Finagraph/strongbox-webwidgets/finconnect-react-demo/README.md

 # Overview

-This sample code demonstrates how to use the **FinConnector Widget** component that guides a user through the process of connecting Strongbox to their accounting system such that it can gather their financial information from the accounting system and provide analysis of that data to a financial institution partnered with Finagraph.
+This sample code demonstrates how to use the **FinConnect Widget** component that guides a user through the process of connecting Strongbox to their accounting system such that it can gather their financial information from the accounting system and provide analysis of that data to a financial institution partnered with Finagraph.

 The process is straight-forward and divided in to two parts.
 The first step is to generate an access token.
 This token is generated for an organization that has partnered with Finagraph and has received a carefully guarded clientId and clientSecret that identifies the partner to Strongbox.